shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 ## Preparation

 * Come to this project with an Entrepreneurial Mindset
-* Form a group of 3-4 students: you will work from the same dataset and focus on the same stakeholder, but you will each have your own question to focus on.
+* (Optional) Form a group of 3-4 students: have everyone in the group aim to provide insights for a specific stakeholder, with each individual answering a different question for that stakeholder.
-* Obtain a dataset, determine a stakeholder, and develop questions for each group member (the QFT activity was meant to help you complete this step)
+* Obtain a dataset, determine a stakeholder, and develop questions for each individual (the QFT activity was meant to help you complete this step)

 ## Project Requirements